 How to apply for the ETA to Israel | German passport holders

-The application process for the ETA is simple and easy.
+The application process for the ETA-IL is simple and easy.

 1. Load the online form.